iboukhss/minishell/README.md

 Each of the shell _metacharacters_ has special meaning to the shell and must be quoted if it is to represent itself.

+#### Single quotes
-- **Single quotes:** Enclosing characters in single quotes preserves the literal value of each character within the quotes.
+Enclosing characters in single quotes preserves the literal value of each character within the quotes.
 A single quote may not occur between single quotes, even when preceded by a backslash.

+#### Double quotes
-- **Double quotes:** Enclosing characters in double quotes preserves the literal value of all characters within the quotes, with the exception of `$`, `` ` ``, `\` and, when history is enabled `!`.
+Enclosing characters in double quotes preserves the literal value of all characters within the quotes, with the exception of `$`, `` ` ``, `\` and, when history is enabled `!`.

 ### [Shell Commands](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html#Shell-Commands)